 With ingredients backed by science, Joint Care demonstrates ability to support joint structures and help the body maintain healthy joints.

 This physician-developed supplement has already helped thousands of people experience the comfort of strong, healthy joints.

-With the addition of two key ingredients, CurcuWIN® (Curcumin Extract) and BosPure® (Boswellia Extract), Joint Care offers optimal support for tissues in the body, including healthy brain tissue.
+With the addition of two key ingredients, CurcuWIN® (Curcumin Extract) and boswellia extract, Joint Care offers optimal support for tissues in the body, including healthy brain tissue.

-BosPure® is a potent, standardized extract of boswellia serrata (Indian frankincense) that has been valued for centuries for its properties that help support the body’s natural healing systems.
-Our boswellia is a highly standardized extract, providing an optimal balance of boswellic acids, the primary active substance.
+Boswellia has been valued for centuries for its properties that help support the body’s natural healing systems.
+Our boswellia is a highly standardized extract, providing an optimal balance of active boswellic acids.

 Natural, Clinically-Studied Ingredients

 Each ingredient in Joint Care has been used traditionally for thousands of years and is backed by extensive scientific research as supporting joint health.

 - CurcuWIN® Turmeric Extract (Curcumin) – potent joint support

 - Glucosamine Sulfate 2KCl – maintains healthy cartilage

 - Boswellia Extract – promotes joint comfort